-If you’ve tried traditional baby carriers but suffered with backache or shoulder aches then follow me as I moved to a baby hip seat carrier as my babies grew out of their baby wrap and I’ll describe what you need to know about choosing the best baby hip seat carrier for your little one.
+If you’ve tried traditional baby carriers but suffered with backache or shoulder aches then follow me as I moved to a baby carrier as my babies grew out of their baby wrap and I’ll describe what you need to know about choosing the right hip seat carrier for your baby.

 I personally wore my children in wraps and carriers from the moment they were born.
 There’s something that I loved about having my little ones closed to me and the practicality of being able to go out with them sleeping on my chest.

-The first time I tried a hip seat carrier with my first born I was quite skeptical to be honest.
-I thought having that baby belt carrier around my waist was going to annoy me more than anything, but I was amazed by how much it relieved my shoulders and back pains!
+The first time I tried a hip seat carrier with my first born I was quite sceptical.
+I thought having that baby belt around my waist was going to annoy me more than anything, but I was amazed by how much it relieved my shoulders and back pains!
 I loved it so much I invested on another one for my second baby and used it since she was around 4 months old.

-First thing first, I’d like you to understand exactly what a baby carrier with a hip seat is.
-In fact, there are two main different designs of hip seat carriers: one that includes just a hip seat, and one that looks more like an actual carrier, with shoulder straps and an enclosed seat.
+There are two main different designs of hip seat carriers: one that includes just a hip seat, and one that looks more like an actual baby carrier, with shoulder straps and an enclosed seat.

 A waist carrier, like the one from Tushbaby, is the simplest of the two designs, with just a hip seat for baby to sit in, and a waist belt that goes around your hips to hold it in place.